When is Hanukkah 2024?

-Hanukkah (or Chanukah) begins at sundown on Sunday, November 28, and ends the evening of Monday, December 6 (8 nights).
+Hanukkah 2024 begins at sundown on Wednesday, December 25 and ends the evening of Thursday, January 2, 2025 (8 nights).
 Hanukkah means “dedication” and is a holiday that honors and celebrates one of the first recorded fights for religious freedom and the success of this fight.
 It commemorates the re-dedication of the Holy Temple in Jerusalem following the Jewish victory over the Syrian-Greeks in 165 BCE.

 Once the Jewish people regained their temple, they wanted to purify it by burning ritual oil for 8 days, but they only had enough oil for one night.
 The miracle of this holiday was that the oil lasted for the full 8 days, thus burning candles and celebrating for 8 days is part of this holiday.